jlerche/tidb-operator/docs/aws-eks-tutorial.md

 ## About starting AWS EKS with Terraform

+If instead of going through each step manually, you would rather run a script that stands up all the necessary infrastructure, [go to this section](#all-in-one-terraform-script).

 Steps to provision AWS EKS:

 1. Provision an EKS cluster with IAM roles, Security Groups and VPC